ewolff/microservice-linkerd/HOW-TO-RUN.md

 feature](https://linkerd.io/2/reference/cli/tap/).
 For the example, you can use e.g. `linkerd tap deploy/order` to log any traffic to the order microservice.

+But Linkerd can only log the information from the HTTP requests in the logs.
+While this information is valuable, it is often not sufficient to investigate problems in the microservices.
+Therefore the microservices themselves must have some information, which can then be accessed via the Kubernetes infrastructure, for example.

 ## Security